FrancesCoronel/personal-website-v3/_volunteering/2015-12-13-hour-of-code.md

 ---
 title: "Hour of Code 2015"
-excerpt: "Participated in WiTNY’s Java Talk program."
+excerpt: "Volunteering for the Hour of Code for the first time!"
-date: 2016-11-30
+date: 2015-12-13
 header:
   image: https://fvcproductions.files.wordpress.com/2015/12/img_2021.jpg
 tags: